Qiskit/qiskit-ibm-runtime/docs/sessions.rst

 Any session job submitted within the five-minute interactive timeout, also known as interactive time to live (ITTL), is processed immediately.
 This allows some time for variational algorithms, such as VQE, to perform classical post-processing.

-- The quantum device is locked to the session user unless the TTL is reached.
+- When a session is active, its jobs get priority until ITTL or max timeout is reached.
 - Post-processing could be done anywhere, such as a personal computer, cloud service, or an HPC environment.

 .. image:: images/iterative.png